raja-omar/MediSync/README.md

 # MediSync

-Designed to aid frontline medical staff at a clinic better manage patient requests.
+Designed to aid frontline medical staff at a clinic better manage patient requests

 ## How to run the program: